Lymphatic Drainage Massage

 - Trained practitioner with a TCM background — integrates with acupuncture or nutritional care where indicated

-- Single-practitioner clinic — same hands every session
+- The same expert hands every session — you always see Claudia

 Transparent, all-in pricing